BY MOLLY | EVERYTHINGSHIHTZU.COM

 Another Shih Tzu personality trait that you may encounter with these sturdy little dogs may be stubbornness and pride.

-Don’t worry, although they may come across as being kind of a snob, they really do love people, and other dogs.
+Don’t worry, although they may come across as being kind of a snob, they really do love their human companions.

-They have a lot of energy for a small dog, but a little ball tossing in the yard and a simple walk around the block will do the trick of meeting their exercise requirements.
+They have a lot of energy for a small dog, but a little ball tossing in the yard and a simple walk around the block will do the trick of meeting their daily exercise requirements.

-The NON-aggressive Shih Tzu temperament makes the choice of this dog a perfect fit for families as they do play well with children.
+The typically non-aggressive Shih Tzu temperament makes this dog a perfect fit for families as they do play well with children.

 However, it is very important however, to teach children how to play nice with any dog.

 I say "was" because with the help of training and patience, he had grown into an incredibly cuddly and

 loving little lap dog, who had learned to get along well with others.